Information on impact assessment requirements for marine licence applications.

 Habitats Regulations assessment

-You must provide sufficient information to allow us to undertake the necessary assessments.
+The applicant must provide sufficient information to allow the MMO to undertake the necessary Habitats Regulations Assessment.
 This will include:

 - an indication of the means by which the plan or project could impact upon the conservation objectives and designated features of the site and a description of any such effects